Many things going on in Ward Two!

-- The City has signed this years paving contractor contracts and as soon as weather allows the paving will continue.
+- The City has signed this years paving contractors contracts and work is progressing in many areas.

 - Have been working since before school re-opened to improve the student safety of students walking to school.
-You may have noticed the solar speed indicator on Charlotte Ave to notify cars of their speed just before they get to the marked 20 MPH speed sign.
+You may have noticed the new solar speed indicators on Charlotte Ave to notify cars of their speed just before they get to the marked 20 MPH speed sign.
 Speed limits around all schools is 20 MPH.
 More signs will be going in on Charlotte Avenue to better highlight crosswalks and the 20 MPH speed limit.
-Working with the Department of Public Works (DPW) we have indicated lines on the corner of Charlotte Street and Charlotte Ave to square off the corner to slow cars down.
-A more permanent change will be coming in the future (new Safe Street Federal Grant money).
-With the DPW I will be putting in legislation to make Charlotte Street and Charlotte Ave intersection a three- way stop.
-This needs legislation that will be presented very shortly.
+Working with the Department of Public Works (DPW) we have completed the work on the corner of Charlotte Street and Charlotte Ave to square off the corner to slow cars down.
+With the DPW I have passed legislation to make Charlotte Street and Charlotte Ave intersection a three- way stop.
 The DPW has also striped “no parking” areas on either side of the main school crosswalk where the school has been using orange cones everyday (which I purchased for them) to mark off these spaces.
+Now a permanent bump out has been built.
 Police will take note of illegally parked cars.
 Improved sight lines will make the crosswalk safer.

 - Roosters: The Humane Society ended up with three roosters which became a burden to the neighbors because of the noise.
-I am currently working with Nashua’s legal department and Community Development to ensure the current roosters find a new home and no additional roosters end up at the Humane Society.
+I worked with Nashua’s legal department and Community Development to ensure the current roosters found new homes and no additional roosters end up at the Humane Society.
 As an update: Roosters are not allowed at the Humane Society because it violates City Zoning Ordinances.
 The Humane Society has been notified and no further Roosters will be allowed.
 We have found several places (outside Nashua) that will accept Roosters.

-- I am the Chairman of the Joint Special School Building Committee (JSSBC) and we have just embarked on a very important Middle School Project (see more detailed write up on my homepage).
-I have been involved with the JSSBC for some 17 years during which we built two new high schools and renovated five elementary schools.
+- I am the Chairman of the Joint Special School Building Committee (JSSBC) and we are well embarked on a very important Middle School Project (see more detailed write up on my homepage).
+I have been involved with the JSSBC for some 18 years during which we built two new high schools and renovated five elementary schools.
 I learned a great deal from Brian McCarthy and hope to finish this middle school project which he helped kickoff.
 This project was one of his most cherished objectives.

 I’m hoping I can continue to serve the residents of Ward Two for the next two years.

-The following are my answers to the League of Women Voters questions recently.
+The following are my answers to the League of Women Voters questions for the last election.
 I have the long version here as their programs only allowed shorter answers.
 Please feel free to reach out to me if you have other questions I can answer for you.

 What qualities and experience do you think would (or does) make you a good alderman?

 I am running for re-election as the Ward Two Alderman.
-I have served four consecutive terms as the Ward Two Alderman and during that time I have also served as the Board of Aldermen Budget Chairman, Chairman of the Joint Special School Building Committee, Pennichuck Special Water Committee, City of Nashua Rail Committee and liaison to the Board of Education.
-I bring over 36 years of appointed and elected official experience in Nashua to the position of Ward Alderman and enjoy making Nashua a great place to live and raise children
+I have served five consecutive terms as the Ward Two Alderman and during that time I have also served as the Board of Aldermen Budget Chairman, Chairman of the Joint Special School Building Committee, Pennichuck Special Water Committee, City of Nashua Rail Committee and liaison to the Board of Education and Police Department.
+I bring over 38 years of appointed and elected official experience in Nashua to the position of Ward Alderman and enjoy making Nashua a great place to live and raise children

 Prior to my election to the Board of Aldermen I was a member, and past president, of the Board of Education for ten years.
 During my tenure on the BOE and the BOA I have been directly involved in the design and construction of the two high schools, the renovation of the Broad Street elementary school, Fairgrounds Elementary School, Charlotte Avenue Elementary school, Ledge Street Elementary School and Sunset Heights Elementary School.
 All projects were completed on time and under budget.

 As Chairman of the JSSBC and longtime member of the JSSBC, I have been involved in the construction or renovation of the schools mentioned above, and I’m currently working on the very critical Middle School construction/renovation project.
-This project has just completed the Phase I data collection process and will now move to the final selection process and design phase.
-The major question being answered is the financial and educational decision as to renovating the 84 year old Elm Street Middle School or to build a new state of the art, but cost-effective, new middle school on City owned land in South Nashua.
-The Pahe I report will be on the School District and City websites very shortly.
+This project is well into the construction phase as we are completing Fairgrounds Middle School shortly and are well underway on the Pennichuck Middle School.
+Construction of the new Middle School off Buckmeadow Road should start in the Fall of 2021. et Middle School or to build a new state of the art, but cost-effective, new middle school on City owned land in South Nashua.

 I also bring over 40 years experience as a retired BAE Systems, Systems Engineering Manager and a Professional Logistician responsible for ensuring very complex military systems were built to last over 20-30 years and were also very maintainable.
 This experience has help me look at City acquisition to include Life Cycle Cost (LCC) analysis, so we spend money wisely.
 In any acquisition process or construction process you must look beyond acquisition cost and towards cost to the City over the next 20-30 years.